 But no matter what you call it, this Florida metropolitan area of about three million on the Gulf of Mexico offers excellent prospects for real estate investors.
 Home values increased 28.7 percent year-over-year by October 2021, and in both September and October, Zillow reported that homes spent a median of just six days on the market.

-“There are a lot of buyers, including investors and institutional buyers, and people moving here from places like Boston, New York, and Chicago,” says Bryan Waters, a broker in the St. Petersburg office for Mynd, a property management and investment platform.
+“There are a lot of buyers, including investors and institutional buyers, and people moving here from places like Boston, New York, and Chicago,” says Bryan Waters, a broker in the St. Petersburg office for Mynd, an investment platform and property management company.
 “If they’re stuck at home, at least here they can have some room and they can go outside year-round.”

 Research flood zones before investing